kubewarden/docs/src/writing-policies/go.md

 Currently the official Go compiler can build WebAssembly as documented [here](https://github.com/golang/go/wiki/WebAssembly).
-However, the compiler is not currently capable of producing WASM modules targeting the WASI interface.
+However, the compiler is not currently capable of producing Wasm modules targeting the WASI interface.
 [This upstream issue](https://github.com/golang/go/issues/31105) is tracking the evolution of this topic.